Maintaining your CPD is simple - follow the five steps to perfect CPD:

 Now that you've planned your CPD, it's time to get out there and start developing!

-This requires time management skills and motivation to get out there and attend some activities.
+It requires time management skills and motivation to get out there and attend some activities.
 This offers valuable returns, as it keeps you connected to the wider food science community and improves networking skills.
 As educational psychologists say, you learn more by networking than attending a course.

 Please remember to reflect while 'on the go' it is easy to remember the key light bulb moments which often result in improvements and changes to the current practises.